 We wanted a compact package that did not require anything but a power supply to run the final project.
 There are lots of great choices of parts to build a Raspberry Pi system.
 Here’s what we used:

 - Raspberry PI 3 Model B 1.2GHz 64-bit quad-core ARMv8 CPU, 1GB RAM

 - Samsung 32 Gb Class 10, UHC-1 MicroSD Card

 - Black Aluminum Heatsink Cooler Cooling Kit for Raspberry Pi 3

 - CanaKit 5V 2.5A Raspberry Pi 3 Power Supply

-Total cost for all of the parts was $120.
+The total cost for all of the parts was $120.

-Assembly of the case and the hardware was straightforward.
+The assembly of the case and the hardware was straightforward.
 The folks at Adafruit provide a pre-built Jesse Linux image for the RPi which includes the necessary driver for the Touch Screen Display.

 After a bit of configuration work and the creation of a few shell scripts to make it easy to boot the RPi to an HDMI display or to the Touch Display, we were ready to install the GH Tracker App. we also enabled the VNC Server on the RPi so that we could use a VNC Client application on our MacBook Air in place of directly connecting a display, keyboard, and mouse to the RPi.
 Finally, we installed Samba on our RPi to allow files to be moved between our other computers and the RPi.